-All campus parcels are received in Shipping & Receiving.
-They may come from the United States Postal Service, FedEx, UPS, couriers, companies, and common carriers.
+All packages are received in Shipping & Receiving.
+Regular shipments come from USPS (United States Postal Service), FedEx, UPS, Amazon or couriers.

 Faculty and Staff

-Outgoing parcels must be prepared by the sending department to include wrapping the item sufficiently for shipping and securing a box.
-Shipping & Receiving may have extra boxes, cushioning and tape on hand for your use.
+Outgoing packages must be prepared by the sending department to include wrapping the item sufficiently for shipping and securing a box.
+Shipping & Receiving might have extra boxes, packing materials, bubble-wrap and tape on hand for your use.
 Depending on the shipping method, the address label may be system-generated, or you may have to write one.
-Bring your parcel to Shipping & Receiving for comparison of shipping methods and costs.
+Bring your package to Shipping & Receiving for comparison of shipping methods and costs.
 Be prepared with a complete shipping address and cost center number to charge.
 Remember, if you have only a PO BOX number for an address, you will need to ship via the United States Postal Service.

 International packages (larger than a flat envelope) Must Have completed customs forms.
 Customs forms can be found on the websites of the various carriers (USPS, FedEx, etc).

 The shipping receiving staff can always help find the most cost effective method to ship your package.